-The System is committed, as of June 30, 2005, to invest approximately \$188,317,000 in certain private equity, real estate, and commingled funds.
+The System is committed, as of June 30, 2007, to invest approximately \$183,488,923 in certain private equity, real estate partnerships, and real estate commingled funds.

 5. SECURITIES LENDING PROGRAM

 Under the provisions of state statutes and the System's investment policy, the System lends securities, both equity and fixed income, to securities firms on a temporary basis primarily through the master trustee, Mellon Trust of New England, N.A.
 The System receives a portion of the earnings (split) for all loans and retains the right to amounts equal to all interest and dividend payments while securities are on loan.